Mazz-Ather/Ecommerce-Hackathon/README.md

-# Ecommerce Hackathon Website Clone Of HEKTO
+# Ecommerce Hackathon Website Clone Of  Regalia Seats

 This is a fully responsive, feature-rich e-commerce website built during a hackathon using **Next.js**.
 The website includes dynamic components, engaging design, and smooth user experiences for showcasing and purchasing products with a modern and clean design and i use josefin sans font for the website which is shown in figma design.